Handing in your notice

 You can find further information on Redundancy via the Citizens Advice link below:

 If you have been dismissed or you are considering resigning from your employment you can talk to the Advice Service in confidence.
 We are impartial and here to advise in your best interests.
-We have a drop in service between 12pm and 2pm, Monday to Friday in the Student Support Centre or you can book an appointment by emailing: firstname.lastname@example.org
+To book a confidential telephone appointment with a professional adviser, please email firstname.lastname@example.org, telephone Student Support on 01522 837080, or visit the Information Hub on the ground floor of the Atrium in the Minerva Building.